moacap/rack-push-notification/README.md

 Rack::PushNotification
 ======================
-**An extensible, Rack-mountable webservice for managing push notification information**
+**A Rack-mountable webservice for managing push notification information**

 There is misconception that managing push notification information is a difficult problem.
 It's really not.